ska-telescope/ska-sdp-data-product-dashboard/docs/src/deployment.rst

 The data product dashboard is intended to be deployed as a standalone deployment, running as a service accessible to other deployments through its API or to users through the dashboard URL.
 Typical deployments are done from within the GitLab pipelines, deploying into pre-configured environments to one of three namespaces (ci-dev, integration or staging)

-During development, developers can deploy the development branches into the ci-dev namespace from the Gitlab pipeline:
+During development, developers can deploy the development branches into the ci-dev namespace from the Gitlab pipeline.
+Here the installation use the local chart in the repository for deployment:

 .. figure:: /_static/img/ci-dev_deployment.png
    :width: 90%